PC Errors | DriverFinder - We Make Drivers Work for You

 #2 Reinstall the device drivers

 For any hardware device to function under Windows 11, a device driver is required.
-In the case of the Xbox controller, multiple drivers are actually required.
+In the case of the Xbox controller, multiple drivers are actually required, including the Xbox wireless adapter driver for Windows 11.

 Even if no updated drivers are available, reinstalling device drivers can often fix issues.
 The drivers that are important for the Xbox controller are: